SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 # Practice and Plan

 Fluttershy knocked on Rarity's door again, this time a little louder.
-Getting no answer she sighed as she realized she wasn't loud enough.
+Getting no answer, she sighed as she realized she wasn't loud enough.
 She hung her head for a second, then opened the door and walked inside.

 She looked around the main room, unable to locate Rarity.
 She tried calling out to her, "Rarity, are you in here?"